German is among the most spoken languages across the world, and is the native tongue of multiple countries in Europe.

 6. Germany shares more than 60% of its vocabulary with English, as opposed to French which shares less than 30%.
 Is it therefore safe to say that these figures mean you are already a proficient German speaker before you even start learning?
 Maybe not, but at least it means you’re well on your way!

-Whether you decide to attend a beginners’ class, take the subject at school or to try to teach yourself, there are of course some basics you must master first.
+Whether you decide to attend a beginners’ class, take the subject at school, learn German online or to try to teach yourself, there are of course some basics you must master first.
 Be top of your class from the offset by following sone of these helpful tips!

 Among the list are words of encouragement, like not to expect to be perfect and to be patient.